straup/panels-www/README.md

 events which means that there is no way to pan or scroll a canvas on a (typically) mobile device.
 Instead all touch events are interpretted as draw events.

+Maybe.
+There's no ability (or plan) to share drawings between devices so there's something nice about the enforced constraint of the screen size.
+On the other hand it might be sort of nice to be able to "grow" the canvas.
+We'll see.

+### Remove the need for jQuery

+jQuery is used in a handful of places in `raphael.sketchpad.js` which has caused me to use it in the `panels` Javascript code.
+I love jQuery but it is probably overkill for this project so it will eventually be removed.

 ## See also

 * http://ianli.com/sketchpad/